The scope and aims of the research group

 Members of the research group

-- Associated Professor Biljana C. Fredriksen (LED’S leader)
+- Biljana C. Fredriksen (leader of the group)

 Associated members of the research group (from other faculties or other educational- and research institutions)